What Healthy Dog Poop Should Actually Look Like

 Soft and Gooey, Oh so Ewwwwwwy!
 Why Does Dog Diarrhea Happen?

 From his first bite, your dog’s teeth tear and crush his food.
 He starts to produce digestive enzymes that will later break down his food, and his salivary enzymes will work on killing any bacteria it comes across and then it goes down his esophagus.
 As it goes down, it’s in chunks and pieces, and your dog’s stomach acids are waiting to break those chunks and pieces into smaller pieces so the nutrients can be absorbed.
 A dog’s stomach acids are about three times as strong as a human’s, and so they’re pretty good at breaking down even food that is wholly intact.
 As it’s digested and broken down and nutrients are absorbed by your dog, the waste and leftover continues through the digestive system on its way to his rectum.
-The waste (or poop) takes its final trip through and pops out when your dog takes a squat.
+The waste (or dog poop) takes its final trip through and pops out when your dog takes a squat.
 If optimal digestion has occurred, and your pup’s gut is healthy, that looks like those fun little swirls of poop we all giggle at.
 But if that’s not the case, your dog can struggle from gastro issues like constipation and ugh–diarrhea.

-Dog Diarrhea: What Causes Loose Stool in Dogs?
+Dog Diarrhea: What Causes It?

 Whatever it is, though, it’s usually a sign that the gut is unhealthy.
 Sure, your dog may have diarrhea because he’s suffering from things like inflammatory bowel disease, kidney and liver disease, or dealing with parasites, viruses, or bacterial infections that cause him to be sick, or even dealing with cancer, and you’ll want to rule those out if diarrhea continues and you continue having a hard time firming up dog stool.
 Likely, though…it’s an unhealthy gut and you need to help him balance it ASAP.